 If you think you recognise the name, it’s probably from the old song about Widecombe Fair.
 In this traditional Devon folk song, Old Uncle Tom Cobley and his six friends make their way to the annual Widecombe Fair on Tom Pearce’s grey mare. (yes, all seven on one horse!)

 Whether or not Uncle Tom Cobley is fictional, the fair is not.
 Widecombe Fair is held on the second Tuesday in September to raise funds for charities.
-Unfortunately, it cannot go ahead this year because of social distancing.

 The Old Inn